In the fight against COVID-19, a mask is our most powerful weapon. Protect yourself and others, and do your part. #MaskUp #EndThePandemic

 - Science makes it clear: wearing a mask saves lives by preventing COVID-19 from spreading from one person to another.
 The coronavirus is transmitted mainly through the air.

-- Health experts estimate that nearly 130,000 lives could be saved if 95% of people the U.S. wore masks from late September 2020 through February 2021.
+- Health experts estimate that nearly 130,000 lives could be saved if 95% of people in the U.S. wore masks from late September 2020 through February 2021.

 Does a mask protect you or me?